Fruity Pebbles Cookie Cheesecake Bars Colorful Dessert Bliss

 Step 1: Prep your pan and oven

-Preheat your oven to 350°F (175°C).
-Lightly grease an 8×8-inch baking pan or line it with parchment paper for easier slicing and lifting later.
+Preheat to 350°F (175°C).
+Lightly grease an 8×8-inch pan or line with parchment.

 Step 2: Mix the cookie base